Trevald/mumin/README.md

 # mumin
 Suomlainen 101 - Compact Finnish dictionary in the terminal

-## Install global for convenience
-`npm i -g mumin`

-## Usage
+## Usage with NPX
-Running `mumin morning` will output:
+Running `npx mumin morning` will output:
 ```
 Good morning   Hyvää huomenta
 ```

-Running `mumin a` will output all phrases beginning with the letter A.
+Running `npx mumin a` will output all phrases beginning with the letter A.

-Running just `mumin` will output full dictionary.
+Running just `npx mumin` will output full dictionary.

+## Usage without NPX
+`npm i -g mumin`

+And run the commands without npx